cskylab/cskylab/tpl-cskylab/ubt2004srv-kvm/README.md

 >**Note:** Before deploying kvm, you should perform in your machine a basic installation of Ubuntu 20.04 server and get the interfaces names with `networkctl status --all`.
 Plan and modify your NetPlan configuration file `01-netcfg.yaml` according to your interfaces names.

-## How-to guides
+## How-to build kvm-main & kvm-aux

-### Setup from bare metal (SuperMicro example)
+### Setup OS from bare metal (SuperMicro example)

 These procedures are examples made for SuperMicro IPMI & BIOS setup.
-With other hardware, you should apply analog procedures according with the software provided by your manufacturer.
+With other hardware, you should apply analog procedures according to the software provided by your manufacturer.

 >**NOTE**: **Connect only IPMI network port**.
 To perform IPMI & Bios configuration connect only to IPMI service until OS installation is made to the physical machine.